dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-control-an-animation-using-from-to-and-by.md

 ---
 title: "How to: Control an Animation using From, To, and By"
-description: Review the table summarizing how the From, To, and By properties may be used together or separately to determine an animation's target values. ms.date: "03/30/2017"
+description: Review a table summarizing how the From, To, and By properties may be used together or separately to determine an animation's target values. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "animation [WPF], From/to/by"